g-brrzzn/github-visualizer/README.md

 The React frontend features an input field for GitHub usernames and dynamically displays profiles and repositories in a clean layout.
 It uses React's state management for data handling and display.

-Key features include real-time data fetching from the GitHub API, a responsive design for a seamless user experience across devices, and robust error handling for scenarios like invalid usernames or network issues.
+Key features include real-time data fetching from the GitHub API and a responsive design for a seamless user experience across devices.